Expensify/react-native-onyx/README.md

 We can also use `Onyx.merge()` to merge new `Object` or `Array` data in with existing data.

-For `Array` the default behavior is to concatenate replace it fully, effectively making it equivalent to set:
+For `Array` the default behavior is to replace it fully, effectively making it equivalent to set:

 ```javascript
 Onyx.merge(ONYXKEYS.EMPLOYEE_LIST, ['Joe']); // -> ['Joe']